marcj/css-element-queries/README.md

 ------

  - So far does not work on `img` tags.
 Wrapping with a `div` works fine though (See demo).
- - [only non-IE]: Adds additional hidden element into selected target element and forces target element to be relative or absolute.
+ - Adds additional hidden element into selected target element and forces target element to be relative or absolute.

-Event-Based resize detection inspired by [backalleycoder.com](http://www.backalleycoder.com/2013/03/18/cross-browser-event-based-element-resize-detection/) <3

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/marcj/css-element-queries/trend.png)](https://bitdeli.com/free "Bitdeli Badge")